Why Local LLMs Hallucinate When Your AI Agent Has Search

 Jobs report date Released Mar 5 Scheduled Mar 6

 Gold was off by more than $3,000.
 Bitcoin was off by nearly $7,000.
-The Amazon number wasn’t just wrong, it was wrong in the opposite direction.

 Six of nine watchlist tickers were missing close prices entirely.
 The model filled them with nothing or with fabricated numbers.

-Failure Mode 3: Ignoring Instructions
+Failure Mode 3: Instruction Drift

 Qwen 3 (14B) took a different path.
 It generated valid JSON.
 Search queries worked.
 It retrieved 12 to 15 results per step.